How To Treat A Dog With Dry Skin

 1. Environmental Factors: Dry air, especially during winter months or in homes with central heating or air conditioning, can deplete moisture from the air, leading to dry skin in dogs.
 This is why it’s important to keep your dog hydrated.

-2. Allergies: Dogs can develop allergies to environmental factors such as pollen, dust mites, mold, or certain ingredients in their food.
+2. Allergies: Dogs can develop allergies to environmental factors such as pollen, dust mites, mould, or certain ingredients in their food.
 Allergic reactions can manifest as dry, itchy skin.

 3. Dietary Issues: Poor nutrition or a lack of essential fatty acids in your dog’s diet can contribute to dry skin.
 Omega-3 and omega-6 fatty acids are crucial for maintaining healthy skin and coat.